jonjamz/blaze-forms/README.md

 Hopefully, this satisfies your needs.

-**2. Add the ReactiveForms form block and elements to the parent template**.
+**2. Add ReactiveForms components to the parent template**.

+The `basicForm` and `basicInput` templates are included with this package.

 ```handlebars
 <!-- Wrapped input with form-wide schema -->